 Lava lamps are made possible due to a combination of mixing science to achieve a very simple result with a nice view.
 Lave lamps are made up of the following:

-The Lava This is essentially a mixture of paraffin and perchloroethylene or mineral oil.
+The Lava is a mixture of paraffin and perchlorethylene or mineral oil.

 Turpentine alongside many similar paint solvents can work well too as additives.
 The rate at which lava warms could be increased by using antifreeze agents.
 A Glass Container These two different blends of fluid are all sealed inside a glass container which is heat resistant.